 Weymouth

-We do not pretend that this list is exhaustive.
+We do not believe that this list is exhaustive.

 Collections other than those listed may include zinc alloy faucets.
 Further, both brass and zinc faucets may coexist in a collection.